Νέα Γεωργία Νέα Γενιά

 Social Farming 360: Empowering Communities through Sustainable Agriculture and Social Reintegration

-The organization New Agriculture New Generation is implemented the “Social Farming 360” program, with full support and funding from the Citi Foundation.
+The organization New Agriculture New Generation is implemented the “Social Farming 360” program, with full support from the Citi Foundation.
 In close collaboration with the General Secretariat for Anti-Crime Policy of the Ministry of Citizen Protection, and in partnership with ActionAid and Freedom Gate, the program focuses on enhancing food security, developing skills for vulnerable social groups, and promoting the production of social farming products.

 Addressing Food Security and Sustainable Farming